kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 2. **Modify `Dockerfile`:**
     - Change the base image in the Dockerfile if necessary, e.g., `FROM nvcr.io/nvidia/pytorch:22.12-py3` for Pytorch.
     - Add your model weights and other necessary files.
 You can place these in the `/resources` folder or make a new folder (but remember to use the `COPY` command in the Dockerfile).
     - *Note: Your Dockerfile may get fairly complicated if you require many specific installs or dependencies.
 This often is the main factor for large final Docker container image sizes.
-Your final zipped Docker container image must be < 10 GB to be uploaded to the Grand Challenge.*
+Your final zipped Docker container image should be < 10 GB (recommendation by Grand Challenge, but not a hard limit).*
 3. **Add Required Python Packages:**
     - List all required Python packages in the `requirements.txt` file to be installed when the container is built.